Regulation on chemicals and cosmetics by the Ministry Social Affairs and Health to ensure the safety and supervision of tattoos

-The purpose of these restrictions is to ensure that the substances used in tattooing are safe.
-The restriction will be applied for the most part as of 4 January 2022.
+The purpose of the restriction is to ensure that the substances used in tattooing are safe.

-In accordance with the Consumer Safety Act, which is under the jurisdiction of the Ministry of Eco-nomic Affairs and Employment, tattooing is defined as a consumer service.
-Therefore, a notifica-tion of the provision of tattooing services must be submitted to the local authorities.
-The tattooist must provide a safety document including a plan for identifying, managing and communicating the risks associated with the service.
-The act also requires that tattooing service providers inform consumers of the risks involved and ensure that the service and consumer goods provided do not pose a risk to health.
+The tattoo artist must provide a safety document including a plan for identifying and managing the risks associated with the service and communicating on them.
+The act also requires that operators inform consumers of the risks involved and ensure that the service and consumer goods provided do not pose a risk to health.

-The premises where tattoo services are provided are governed by the Health Protection Act.
-Ac-cording to the Health Protection Act, the tattoo artist must notify the local health protection au-thority of their services, in which case the premises will be subject to regular supervision.
+The Health Protection Act also applies to the premises where tattoo services are provided.
+According to the Health Protection Act, the tattoo artist must notify the local health protection authority of their operations in order that systematic supervision will be extended to the premises.

 Tattoos are not recommended for those under the age of 18.
 In particular, pregnant women, those with severe underlying conditions and those receiving medication that affects the immune system should be aware of the health risks associated with tattooing.
 Most of the adverse reac-tions associated with tattoos are unpredictable.
 They may occur at any time during a person's lifetime.